pxlAurora/TagMaster/README.md

 ### Updating

 The userscript manager should download updates automatically, with frequency depending on its configuration.
-Because Tag Master relies on the resource (aka externals) system of userscripts, this may be different than the update frequency of userscripts.
-In case of Tampermonkey the default is every 7 days.

 Tag data updates are checked at least 24 hours after the last check, as soon as Tag Master is opened.